BigBang (South Korean band): 2022–present: Return from hiatus, "Still Life", members' label changes and T.O.P's withdrawal

 On February 7, 2022, YG Entertainment announced BigBang would return with a digital single in spring.
 They also announced that T.O.P had ended his exclusive contract with YG Entertainment, although he will still participate in group activities.
 The group released a new single titled "Still Life" on April 5, their first comeback in four years, and first as a quartet.
 "Still Life" debuted at number one on South Korea's Gaon Digital Chart, making it BigBang 11th number-one song, a record for any group in history of the chart.
 From only three and a half days of tracking, the single also reached top 10 on Billboard's Global 200 and Global Excluding US charts, becoming the third Korean act to do so.
 The single debuted at number one on the Hong Kong, Malaysia, Singapore, Vietnam Singles Charts, and number three on Taiwan Singles Chart and Australia Hitseekers Singles, becoming the group's first entry in these countries.
 The single also debuted in the top 100 in multiple countries including Indonesia, New Zealand, Netherlands, Hungary, Japan, UK and Canada.
 On December 27, 2022, it was confirmed by YG that Daesung had terminated his contract and was looking for a new start.

+On May 31, 2023, T.O.P revealed that he had "already withdrawn" from the group.
+In January 2025, T.O.P. ruled out a return to the group and stated that his departure was due to his scandal and feeling ashamed of facing the other members.
+In June 2023, G-Dragon's official contract with YG expired, making him the last member of BigBang to leave the label.
+In January 2024, the group's artist profile was removed from YG, signifying that the group is no longer under the label.

+On November 23, 2024, the group made a surprise reunion performance during G-Dragon's solo stage at the 2024 MAMA Awards in Osaka, marking their first live performance since 2017.
+They performed G-Dragon's song "Home Sweet Home", "Bang Bang Bang" and "Fantastic Baby".

+On September 16, 2025, it was announced that BigBang would be performing at the Coachella Valley Music and Arts Festival in 2026, 6 years after they were originally supposed to perform at Coachella.
+The performance will mark the 20th anniversary of BigBang's debut as a group.